 The primary objective of the TBI Adaptive Platform Drug Trial (APT) is to confirm safety, determine futility and identify whether any of the active treatment interventions improves the functional outcome in participants with TBI as defined by a Glasgow Coma Scale (GCS) between 9 and 15 and a positive head computerized tomography (CT+) scan identifying acute traumatic brain injury.

-The APT will enroll approximately 672 participants assuming 25% attrition rate to achieve 6 month follow-up for 504 participants with Glasgow Coma Scale (GCS) between 9 and 15 and a positive head computerized tomography (CT+).
+Launched in August 2024 at University of California, San Francsico/Zuckerberg San Francisco General Hospital & Trauma Center, the APT will enroll approximately 672 participants assuming 25% attrition rate to achieve 6 month follow-up for 504 participants with Glasgow Coma Scale (GCS) between 9 and 15 and a positive head computerized tomography (CT+).
 Participants must be enrolled and treated with first dose of investigational product within 12 hours of injury.
-Enrollment is anticipated to begin in the fall of 2023.

 The Outcomes Assessment Core will be utilized by collecting the Glasgow Outcome Scale-Extended (GOSE), using the “TBI-only” version (GOSE-TBI) that assesses functional impairment due only to the TBI, from Week 2 to Month 3 postinjury.
 GOSE-TBI is the primary endpoint.
 Secondary endpoints collected will be the Brief Test of Adult Cognition by Telephone (BTACT) Composite z-score from Day 3 to Week 4 postinjury and the Rivermead Post Concussion Symptoms Questionnaire (RPQ) total score from Day 3 to Week 4.